EliseCos/mouseflow_documentation/source/pipeline/steps.rst

     * Local tracking (Optional)

-The particle filter mousegraphy is performed by default.
+The particle filter tractography is performed by default.
 Three types of seeding are available: WM-GM interface, WM mask or FA.